chrisconlan/installing-R-with-Anaconda/readme.md

 principles in this guide can be similarly applied to creating Python environments.
 See the relevant section of the related guide in this repository on installing Python.

+## Installing Anaconda

+The installation process differes for Windows and UNIX users.
+See the corresponding sections.

-## Installing and Setting Up Anaconda (UNIX)
+### Installing Anaconda (UNIX)

-Download Anaconda version 4.3.1 (for Python 3.6) for the appropriate system here: https://www.continuum.io/downloads
+Download Anaconda version 4.\* (for Python 3.6) for the appropriate system here: https://www.continuum.io/downloads

-On UNIX-like systems, install with the following command:
+On UNIX-like systems, navigate into the download directory and run the installer with the following command:
-`bash Anaconda3-4.3.1-Linux-x86_64.sh`
+`bash Anaconda3-4.X.X-Linux-x86_64.sh`

-You are encouraged to use the `bash` command regardless whether or not you are in a bash shell.
-It is very important that Linux users do not run this with `sudo`, as it will confuse Anaconda, causing it to install in the `/root/` directory.
+You are encouraged to use the `bash` command regardless whether or not you are in a Bash shell.
+It is very important that UNIX users do not run this with `sudo`, as it will confuse Anaconda, causing it to install in the `/root/` directory.

 When prompted to append the Anaconda path to your system's `$PATH`, it is advised you say `[no]` unless you intend for Anaconda Python to overwrite your system Python.

-Test by navigating to the installation directory, then navigating to `bin/` and running `conda --version`.
+Test by navigating to the installation directory (likely `~/anaconda3/`), then navigating to `bin/` and running `conda --version`.

 For example: